leekevinyg/js-algorithms-sandbox/src/waterFlow/README.md

 **Solution 1 Time Complexity**

 O(n^2), where n is the number of nodes.
 Each time we run DFS from a node, we touch every node a maximum of once.
-Since we run BFS for every node, this solution is O(n^2).
+Since we run DFS for every node, this solution is O(n^2).

 **Solution 2**